wp-blocks/wp-blocks/README.md

 scripts/  # internal build scripts
 ```

-[`wp-scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) as used as much as possible to keep the build process similar to Gutenberg, though some packages use custom build scripts that are internal to `wp-blocks`.
+[`wp-scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) is used as much as possible to keep the build process similar to Gutenberg, though some packages use custom build scripts that are internal to `wp-blocks`.

 The linting and formatting are also similar to Gutenberg, most of the modification are for linting TypeScript.